 In the Spring.
 Sun Blazing, the Red Sea, still, cool with Spring.
 I sit over Cafe Salaam, coffee, freshly roasted with cardamom and a handful of roasted nuts, wedged between an abundance of potted sage and a crumbling banister.
-This is where I sketched one of my favorite pieces of art. just on the Red Sea in Jordan, working on my Novel. q

 It was 2012.
 While the rest of humanity prepared for the Mayan Apocalypse, I was in the process of selling off ALL my belongings, the profits of which went towards a one-way ticket to Africa and a few months of vagabonding to, you know, “figure out my life.”
-While researching my first stop –a littleContinue reading “How To Tagine: Your Recipe to Taste, See, & Smell Morocco.
-Feat.
-The Ethnic Spoon.
+While researching my first stop –a littleContinue reading “How To Tagine: Taste & Smell Morocco – feat.
+The Ethnic Spoon.”

 The Bosphorus splits Istanbul in two parts.
 A rift in the madness of Europe and Asia, drifting between bodies of fresh and salt water cooling the heated passion of a most ancient urban jungle.
 The hot, hot, heat of human movement generates organized chaos as this great strait, this rift, cushions the blow, keeping thisContinue reading “Sketching Sights: Istanbul, City on the Edge (Art.
 Travel.
 Writing.
 Islam.
-Architecture)
+Architecture)”